 If you try it, be sure to leave a rating and comment below and let us know how it goes.
 Also, take a pic to share on Instagram.
 Tag us @realsimplegood, we love to see what you’re cooking!

 - 1/2 pound medium shrimp, peeled and deveined

 - 3 tbsp butter, (can sub ghee for Whole30)

 - Juice of 1 lemon

-- 1/4 cup dry white wine (or you can substitute chicken stock)
+- 1/4 cup chicken stock, (or you can substitute dry white wine)

 - Salt and pepper to taste

-Next, add in the remaining butter, lemon juice, wine and red pepper flakes.
+- Next, add in the remaining butter, lemon juice, chicken stock and red pepper flakes, if using.
 Season with salt and pepper.

-Add in the shrimp to warm up for a couple of minutes.
-If using fresh shrimp, cook until the shrimp just turns pink throughout, about 5 minutes total.
+- Add in the shrimp to warm up for a couple of minutes.
+If using fresh shrimp, cook until the shrimp just turns pink throughout, about 5 minutes total (flipping halfway).